dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### 4.5 - Video2 example making use of Buffer geometry as a way to set position.

-This is the source code that I used to make my video2 for this blog post that at the time of this writing is the latest video that I have up at the top of the blog post.
-This time around I made a video that is about using the position attribute of a buffer geometry to create a vector3 that is then mutated with the [vector3 lerp method](/2022/05/17/threejs-vector3-lerp/) to set position of a group of mesh objects.
+This is the source code that I used to make my second demo video for this blog post that at the time of this writing is the latest video that I have up at the top of the blog post.
+This time around I made a video that is about using the [position attribute of a buffer geometry](/2021/06/07/threejs-buffer-geometry-attributes-position/) to create a vector3 object using the getX, getY, and getZ methods of the buffer attribute class.
+Once I have my current vector3 object for a point in a geometry I can then mutate from that point using the [vector3 lerp method](/2022/05/17/threejs-vector3-lerp/) between the current point and the next point in the geometry.
+In the end I can then once again use the copy method to copy the state of this mutated Vector3 object to the position of a Mesh object.

+In other words I am moving mesh objects on a path that is defined my the order of the points in a geometry such as one created with the Sphere or Torus Geometry built in classes.

+On top of this I also have a mesh that is moving over time based on the state of a curve class instance as well.
+This is something that I think I should have going on for any and all demo videos moving forward because I think curves are a very important thing to be aware of when it comes to the subject of setting the position of objects in a scene.

 ```js
 (function () {